icedq/icedq-docs/docs/embedded-cluster-requirements.md

 :::warning IMPORTANT
-If required you can use NFS as persistent storage instead of /var/openebs.
+For production use NFS as persistent storage and mount it as /var/openebs each node.
 :::

 ## Network Access Control List (ACL) Exceptions